xdrop/cartel/tests/status.md

 - ~~Perform `stop` for single service ✅~~
 - ~~Perform `stop` multiple services ✅~~
 - ~~Perform `restart` service ✅~~
+- Deploy won't redeploy healthy services
+- Deploy won't redeploy tasks if all their services are healthy
+- Deploy will always redeploy if `--force` is on
 - Flag `--only-selected` for `deploy`
 - Flag `--serial` for `deploy`
 - Flag `--no-checks` for `deploy`